dhincerti/inSuggester/README.md

 # inSuggester - The best search time reducer!

-By now, this project provide an API for getting suggestions over musics based on weather conditions.
+By now, this project provides an API for getting suggestions over musics based on weather conditions.
-Further it will be improved with other streaming suggestion types.
-Ex: films, series, lives, etc...
+It will be further improved with other streaming suggestion types.
+Ex: films, series, etc...

 # Architecture

 ## Language and framework
-Java was chosen as main language for several reasons, but, the main ones are:
+Java was chosen as the main language mainly because of:
- * My personal knowledge
+ * My personal knowledge;
  * The framework Spring Boot
-    * It makes easy to create stand-alone (no server configurations needed) applications what lets us to rapidly start coding what really brings value: business rules.
+    * It makes easier to create stand-alone (no server configurations needed) applications what lets us to rapidly start coding which really brings value: business rules.
     * Easy to scale.
 Spring will internally manage threads to adapt to changes in volume.
     Threads and database connections can be pooled to minimize overhead.